walterpg/google-drive-sync/doc/readme.txt

 saved as securely before, you may want to create new credentials as well, even though they cannot be abused in any meaningful way in this case.

-Although it is not necessary because the refresh token to access the Google Drive API is now invalid, you may want to remove the old configuration regardless.
+Although it is not necessary because the Refresh Token to access the Google Drive API is now invalid, you may want to remove the old Refresh Token regardless.
 In that case go to the discussion forum linked above for detailed instructions.